bdosse/approximations-eds/README.md

 information.
 The third and optional one contains the position according to a reference process.

+A file named `calculation.R` computes empirical means and deviation of the absolute error at time $T$ ($T$ being the time boundary) for given datasets.

 ## Configuration

 To configure this program, you need to modify the `config.h` file in